A to Z Resources for Faculty

 Grants from outside organizations

-The Academic Grants Office (Library 2211) is here to help you develop and submit grant applications to outside government agencies and private foundations.
-To learn about Evergreen's grant policies and procedures, search for grant opportunities, and get support to develop proposals, contact John McLain, Academic Grants Manager, ext.
-6045; or Dorothea Collins, Grants and Contracts Specialist, ext.
-6640.
+The Grants and Foundation Relations Office (Library 3207/3208) is here to help you develop and submit grant applications to outside government agencies and private foundations.
+To learn about Evergreen's grant policies and procedures, search for grant opportunities, and get support to develop proposals, contact John McLain, Director of Grants and Foundation Relations, ext.
+6045.

 Faculty are generally expected to cover the costs of guest speakers out of program budgets.
 Additional support may be available to supplement program funds for special opportunities that serve more than one program.
 For more information and prior approval, contact the budget dean.